 Or is there something else that is compensating on a sub-conscious level for all the angst?

 To understand what is going on we need to stand far enough back from the dramas so that we are able to see more clearly the patterns within the chaos and appreciate what is really going on and what roles are being played in the unfolding "energy game".

-As in most games, there are a number of players interacting - in this case all trying to hang on to their own ball (or energy) and the one who collects the most balls is the winner.
+As in most games, there are a number of players interacting - in this case all trying to hang on to their own energy and the one who collects the most energy is the winner.
 However, the playing field is not level, there may be more than one game going on at the same time, there are no pre-defined teams and players may change sides as well as the rules whenever they want!

 In the "Drama and Chaos" game there is usually a central player around which everything else revolves.

 Sometimes labelled a Drama Queen, when things start to get really unbalanced there is usually a regularly occurring drama going on in their life and a continuous set of players who are always on hand to help out with the latest crisis.
 This may be a willing partner or friend, or just passing acquaintances, but there is always a supply of help to take care of the kids, make a loan till pay day, make allowances because they know they're going through a bad time and generally pick up the pieces and sort out the ensuing mess.

 The energy game can start through something simple and innocuous - such as asking others the time because the queen doesn't have a watch/can't wear one/it's broken.
 This already creates a precedent of supplying help in times of need and at the same time is setting up possible excuses for the next drama (being late and missing out) with reasons that point the finger of responsibility somewhere else other than the queen eg "I don't have a watch and you didn't remind me what time it is".